MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

 There are many ways to traverse a tree.
 For example, a bottom-up traversal, visits the subterms of a node before it visits the node itself, while a top-down traversal visits nodes before it visits children.
 One-pass traversals traverse the tree one time, while fixed-point traversals, such as `innermost`, repeatedly traverse a term until a normal form is reached.

-It is not desirable to provide built-in implementations for all traversals needed in transformations, since such a collection would necessarily be imcomplete.
+It is not desirable to provide built-in implementations for all traversals needed in transformations, since such a collection would necessarily be incomplete.
 Rather we would like to define traversals in terms of the primitive ingredients of traversal.
 For example, a top-down, one-pass traversal strategy will first visit a node, and then descend to the children of a node in order to _recursively_ traverse all subterms.
 Similarly, the bottom-up, fixed-point traversal strategy _innermost_, will first descend to the children of a node in order to _recursively_ traverse all subterms, then visit the node itself, and possibly recursively reapply the strategy.

 Traversal in Stratego is based on the observation that a full term traversal is a recursive closure of a one-step descent, that is, an operation that applies a strategy to one or more direct subterms of the subject term.
 By separating this one-step descent operator from recursion, and making it a first-class operation, many different traversals can be defined.